 Importance of tax credits to expanding wind energy

-With the help of the PTC and ITC, U.S. wind farms now provide enough power for 20 million American homes and attract billions in private investment to the U.S. economy each year, boosting economies in all 50 states.
-The PTC and ITC continue to improve wind turbine technology, stabilize electricity rates, and encourage development of renewable energy projects.
-The PTC alone has helped to more than quadruple U.S. wind power since 2008, and has helped drive down the price purchasers pay for wind by two-thirds over six years.
+With the help of the PTC and ITC, U.S. wind farms now provide enough power for 24 million American homes and attract billions in private investment to the U.S. economy each year, boosting economies in all 50 states.
+The remaining value of the PTC and ITC can be seen in better wind turbine technology, lower electricity rates, and rural economic development.
+All this has more than quadrupled U.S. wind power since 2008, and has helped drive down the price purchasers pay for wind by two-thirds over seven years.

 Stable policy is driving growth

-The final extension of the PTC and ITC occurred in the FY16 Omnibus Appropriations Bill, passed on December 18, 2015, included a five-year extension and phase-down of the Renewable Electricity Production Tax Credit, as well as the option to elect the investment tax credit for wind energy.
+The final extension of the PTC and ITC occurred in the FY16 Omnibus Appropriations Bill, passed on December 18, 2015, included a five-year extension and phase-down of the PTC, as well as the option to elect the investment tax credit for wind energy.
 AWEA, with the essential support of our members and partners, led this effort for greater credit stability and pushed for an extension of the PTC and ITC to improve predictability.

-After more than two decades of uncertainty, the bill ensures five years of predictable policy.
-We believe this stable outlook will spur new investment into the 2020s.
-The extension of the tax credit will play a vital role in meeting the 20 percent by 2030 scenario outlined in the Department of Energy’s “Wind Vision” report.
+After more than two decades of uncertainty, the bill ensured five years of predictable policy.
+The extension of the tax credit will play a vital role in staying on track for industry growth as outlined in the Department of Energy’s “Wind Vision” report.

 Summary of the PTC and ITC extension and phase-down

-The PTC will drive more wind development– especially as utilities, Fortune 500 companies and municipalities seek more low-cost emission-free renewable energy.
-The tax credits, extended through 2019, begin phasing down by 20 percent each year beginning in 2017.
+The PTC and ITC has driven more wind development– especially as utilities, Fortune 500 companies and municipalities seek more low-cost, clean renewable energy.
+The tax credits, extended through 2019, have begun phasing down by 20 percent each year beginning in 2017.
 Here are the legislation’s details: